twinslow/tn3270-bsc-bridge/README.md

 * The TelnetConnection class (and the TelnetOptionSet and TelnetOption classes) are mostly operational.
   These classes allow a connection to be made to the telnet (TN3270) server and receive the initial 3270 datastream that is sent down from MVS/TSO.

+## CRC calculations

+I have found that the npm `CRC` module with function `crc16` appears to give the expected BCC values for BSC.

 ## Other ideas

 I have a second IBM 3174, a model 51R.
 Perhaps I will try and attach this using SNA.

-Another device that I have is an INFORMER terminal, a SDLC/SNA variant.
+Another device that I have, is a INFORMER terminal, a SDLC/SNA variant.
 So it's pretty much the same as the above 3174 for getting this working.
 I think it is possible to use the V.24 port directly.
 If not, I do have a couple of SDLC capable synchronous modems.